LonamiWebs/Stringlate/README.md

 and you might want to translate a FOSS application for them, then this is application is the right way to go.

-Its purpose is **fetching** a GitHub repository containing the **source code** for an Android application, and once the `strings.xml` files in it are downloaded, you'll be able to **translate it** whenever you want.
+Its purpose is **fetching** a Git repository containing the **source code** for an Android application, and once the string resources (`strings.xml` files) in it are downloaded, you'll be able to **translate it** whenever you want.

 Some applications have a large amount of `strings` waiting to be translated.
-This is the reason why it's not a desktop application, so it could be done anywhere (*no internet connection is required* once the `strings` are saved).
+This is the reason why it's not a desktop application, so it could be done anywhere (*no internet connection is required* once the `strings` are downloaded).
-Once you're done, create a *Gist*, **export** the file to the SD card or simply copy its contents to the clipboard.
+Once you're done,you can **export** the translations to the SD card, share it to any service, send it via email, create a GitHub Gist or simply copy its contents to the clipboard.

-Of course, once you have the final `strings.xml`, drop the author an issue and let them know you've translated their application.
+Of course, once you have completed the translation, drop the author a Pull-Request and let them know you've translated their application.
 They'll be really happy!

 ## Help